-This rolling mill is used to make the thin strips of aluminum-copper alloy from which is made the diaphragm in the transmitter of your telephone.
+This rolling mill is used to make the thin strips of aluminum-chromium magnesium alloy from which is made the diaphragm in the transmitter of your telephone.

-Diaphragms for telephone transmitters are punched out of strips of the aluminum alloy by machines like this.
+Diaphragms for telephone transmitters are blanked, formed and perforated out of strips of the aluminum alloy by machines like this.